Joel Simkhai: Business career

 Simkhai is a charter member of the Young Presidents' Organization.

-He owns several properties, primarily residing in New York.
-In 2021, Dave Keuning bought a mansion that Simkhai owned in Outpost Estates.

-In 2022, Simkhai launched a new mobile app called MOTTO for the gay and queer community.
+In 2022, Simkhai launched a mobile app called MOTTO for the gay and queer community.
+He labeled it as an attempt to "course correct" away from the negative aspects of already-existing gay dating apps.
 The company is based in New York City.
+According to its website, the app shut down in September 2024.